LedgerLock/twoshi/README.markdown

 ### Differences for OSX
 Docker does not run natively on OSX.
 As a consequence, the following steps should be taken:
 - We recommend using homebrew / cask to install docker [as explained here](http://penandpants.com/2014/03/09/docker-via-homebrew/).
-- Docker runs in a VM in OSX via boot2docker which does not expect to be run via sudo.
-When attempting to launch twoshi, you may come by [this](http://stackoverflow.com/questions/25372781/docker-error-var-run-docker-sock-no-such-file-or-directory) error.
-You will need to make the docker environment variables (DOCKER_HOST, DOCKER_TLS_VERIFY, DOCKER_CERT_PATH) available to sudo as explained [here](http://craiccomputing.blogspot.com/2010/10/setting-environment-variables-for-sudo.html).
 - Instead of connecting to localhost:5000 you will need to connect to the VM running docker.
 The VM's IP address is defined by the DOCKER_HOST env variable.
 For instance if DOCKER_HOST=tcp://192.168.59.103:2376 then browse to 192.168.59.103:5000

 ### Environment Variables and Foreman